ortus-boxlang/boxlang-docs/language/strings.md

 ## Character Extractions

 In Adobe 2021+ and Lucee server, you can reference characters in a string stream via their position in the string using array syntax: `varname[ position ]`.
-Please note that string and array positions in Boxlang start at 1 and not 0.
+Please note that string and array positions in BoxLang start at 1 and not 0.

 ```javascript
 name = "luis";